robertseaton/os-blog/_posts/2011-11-01-x86-64-assembly-programming-hello-world.markdown

 2. **Decode**

-    Decode, determines what operation the CPU will perform.
+    Decode determines what operation the CPU will perform.
 The instruction is broken into parts: the opcode, which indicates which operation to perform, and the remaining parts provide information required for that operation, either a constant value, a register, or a location in main memory.

 3. **Execute**